notofonts/math/documentation/building-math-fonts/index.md

 ![Skewed fraction constants](./skewedfraction.svg)

 #### `overbarVerticalGap`, `overbarRuleThickness`, `overbarExtraAscender`
-The gap above averline, which in math is drawn instead of using a pre-built glyph (since it needs to be able to extend to cover any sub equation).
+The gap above overline, which in math is drawn instead of using a pre-built glyph (since it needs to be able to extend to cover any sub equation).
 The suggested value is 3 times the default rule thickness, but it might be a good idea to make the the overline and macron/overline accents in math have roughly the same position.
 The `overbarRuleThickness` should be the same as `overlinecomb` (U+0305) or `macroncomb` (U+0304) glyphs. `overbarExtraAscender` is extra space reserved over the overline (so that it does not touch the lines above it), and the suggested value for it is the default rule thickness.

 ![Overbar constants](./overline.svg)